 First, never feed your chicken leftover pasta that has been in the fridge for days.
 Some kinds of pasta sauce can become contaminated if you refrigerate and reheat it several times.
 Some bacterias like Salmonella can form in contaminated foods and water can become a severe risk to chickens.

-Garlic and onions, which is primarily an ingredient to pasta dishes, are another ingredient that chickens and other animals should avoid.
+Garlic and onions, which are primarily ingredients in pasta dishes., are another ingredient that chickens and other animals should avoid.
 This means that if your pasta has them, they should be discarded because they can alter the taste of the eggs and can harm the bird’s digestive system.
 Although garlic and onion boost the immune system in small amounts, we would still advise against giving garlic or onion to a chicken.

 To make it healthier, add other chicken treats like chopped veggies to the pasta.